fish

 Dining at Downton: Afternoon tea

-When I graduated from college, I moved to New York City to work at a children's literary agency.
+When I graduated from college, I moved to New York City to work at a children’s literary agency.
 I knew almost no one and quickly discovered that I am really not cut out for big city living.
-While I quietly raged against the masses of people crowding the sidewalks of Manhattan, I tried to carve… Continue reading Dining at Downton: Afternoon tea
+While I quietly… Continue reading

 Sardine sandwiches